EmilOmadsen/yessir/README.md

 └─────┴─────────────────────────────────────┴────────────────────┴─────────┴────────┘

 Select playlists to add to your mix
-Enter playlist numbers separated by commas (e.g., 1,3,5) Or type 'search' to search again, or 'done' when finished Playlist numbers: 1,2
+After selecting the playlists you want, go to the buttom of the page and press "go to generator" Enter playlist numbers separated by commas (e.g., 1,3,5) Or type 'search' to search again, or 'done' when finished Playlist numbers: 1,2